This post may contain affiliate links. Read the full disclosure

 Kenai Fjords National Park

 The most famous activity to do while in Seward is to join a tour from Kenai Fjords Tour company.

 They offer so many different tour options to see whales, glaciers, birds, the amazing Fjords and Kenai Fjords National Park in general.

 The Kenai Fjords National Park is what draws the most tourist into the small town of Seward.

-We opted for the 9-hour tour which was incredibly beautiful but became miserable after we got seasick.
+We opted for the full day 9-hour tour which was incredibly beautiful but became miserable after we got seasick.

 I would recommend the 8.5-hour tour which stops at Fox Island for dinner, which means you get a break from being on the boat the entire time!

 Heli-Hiking in Seward

 An Alaskan vacation is not complete without some sort of airplane or helicopter tours!

 This is fact… not opinion, so make sure you look into some tour options during your vacation in Alaska.